UK-Export-Finance/dtfs2/gef-ui/README.md

 Note that no port number is specified in the URL due to the reverse proxy.

-Alternatively, you can start all services from the root directory using `npm run build` and `npm run start`.
+Alternatively, you can start all services from the root directory using `npm run start`.

 ## Login credentials 🔑